QuiltMC/rfcs/structure/0007-community-team.md

 Voting ends when any of the following conditions have been reached:

 * The poll's closing date has been reached
+* All eligible voters have casted a vote
 * The special closing conditions specified as part of the specific process that this vote is part of have been met, if any

 ### Interpreting the Vote